Turquoise at a Glance

 Sleeping Beauty Turquoise

-From the Sleeping Beauty Mine in Arizona, known for its uniform, robin's egg blue color with minimal matrix.
-Now closed, this material is among the most prized and valuable Turquoise in the world.
+From the Sleeping Beauty Mine in Arizona, known for its uniform robin's egg blue color with minimal matrix.
+The mine is now closed, so this material is among the most prized and valuable Turquoise you can find.

 Persian Turquoise (Nishapur)

 From the famous mines of Nishapur, Iran, producing Turquoise with a distinctive clear blue color.
-Persian Turquoise has been the world standard for quality for over 2,000 years and is the source of the phrase "Persian blue."
+Persian Turquoise has been the world quality standard for over 2,000 years and is where the phrase "Persian blue" comes from.

 Spiderweb Turquoise

-Any Turquoise variety with a distinctive matrix pattern of thin, web-like dark veining that creates an attractive contrast.
-The most valued spiderweb patterns are even, symmetrical, and form a consistent network across the stone.
+Any Turquoise with a matrix pattern of thin, web-like dark veining that creates an attractive contrast.
+The best spiderweb patterns are even, symmetrical, and form a consistent network across the stone.

 Notable Origins